conestogateam2/iot_team2/Postgres DB/README.md

-## Import/Export sql file in/to Postgres DB
+## Import and Export sql file to Postgres DB

 This guide explains how to import the `Team2_table_export.sql` table dump into your PostgreSQL database with Linux bash